incraigulous/contentful-laravel/README.md

 **Note:** Caching only works if your using the Redis and Memcached cache drivers.

+####Overriding CSRF Protection

+Laravel comes with cross site forgery protection, so you'll have to override it for the `/contentful/flush` route in order for the webhook to post to your site successfully.
+[Here's a guide](http://www.techigniter.in/tutorials/disable-csrf-check-on-specific-routes-in-laravel-5/) on how to do that.

 ####Listening for webhooks
 If you autoscale your servers, you may need the ability to automatically create a webhook when a server is created and remove it when the server shuts down.
 You can do this by running the following command via `Supervisor`.